What Benefits Does CBG Have?

 CBG works by interacting with the cannabinoid receptors (also known as CB1 and CB2), endocannabinoids, and metabolic enzymes that form the ECS.
-Our cannabinoid receptors play a pivotal role in normalizing physiological processes like our mood, response to pain, and how hungry we are.
-The intense reaction that occurs when CBG meets these receptors is what produces improvements in our pain levels and disposition.
+Our cannabinoid receptors play a pivotal role in normalizing physiological processes like our mood, pain sensation, and hunger signals.
+The intense reaction that occurs when CBG meets these receptors is what produces its wellness benefits.

-CBG also increases a naturally occurring cannabinoid in our system called anandamide that helps to regulate functions critical to survival, including sleep and memory.
+CBG also increases a naturally occurring endocannabinoid in our system called anandamide that helps to regulate functions critical to survival, including sleep and memory.
 And similar to CBD, CBG also has little to no negative side effects when taken in appropriate dosages.